juanelenter/SeqPriorizationCATLAS/README.md

 - The python modules for Steps 4 and 5.
 - Jupyter notebooks for illustration and analysis of the results.

+The genome browser session can be accessed at: [http://epigenomegateway.wustl.edu/browser/](http://epigenomegateway.wustl.edu/browser/) with the session id: ```47706800-10a5-11ec-aee8-2b4950639ecc``` .

 -------------------------------------------------------------------------------------------------------------------------------
 -------------------------------------------------------------------------------------------------------------------------------